 Tips for Planning Your Home Libraryby CustomHomes on Thursday, February 16, 2017

 It is every book lover and curio collector’s dream to have a room dedicated to their passion.
 Whether you are looking for a cozy nook lined with your favorite titles, a daunting office with bookcases that tower over your visitors, or your very own micro museum filled with things you have gathered on your travels, there is a home library out there for almost anyone.
-With some foresight, the home library of your dream isn’t that far from your reach.
-Check out these tips on what to keep in mind when you are planning your own home library.
+With some foresight, the home library of your dreams isn’t that far from your reach.
+Check out these tips on what to keep in mind when you are planning your own home library:

 Spaces and Shelves

 With standard bookshelves, you are free to add or remove more furniture as your collection changes.
 A home library often comes with the additional challenge of being permanently affixed, making it far more difficult to change the amount of books your library can hold after the fact.
 When planning your shelves, be sure to consider how many books you may acquire in the future so that you have plenty of room for them, and plenty of room to grow.

 Avid readers know that a stack of books can get heavy, and hundreds of them may cause some structural issues.
 If you are planning on having an unusually large or densely packed library, be sure to talk to your custom home builder about the types of materials they are using to build the shelves in your custom home.
 It may also be wise to refer to any weight limits in your building plans.

 Don’t Forget Upkeep